rdsea/ROHE/README.md

 #### 2.2.3 Algorithm

-This module provide functions to select resource to allocate microservices.
+This module provides functions to select resources to allocate microservices.

 Current implementation: Scoring Algorithm